Summer 2021 Legal Internship Program

 FIRE is a nonpartisan, nonprofit educational foundation.
 Since 1999, FIRE has effectively and decisively defended the civil liberties of thousands of students and faculty on our nation’s campuses.

 Legal interns will work remotely or in FIRE’s headquarters in Philadelphia, Pennsylvania, to be determined in the spring by the Director of Procedural Advocacy, based on safety considerations relating to COVID-19.

 FIRE’s summer legal internship is open to first- and second-year law students attending accredited institutions in the United States.
 Applicants are expected to be self-motivated, possess excellent legal writing and analytical skills, and demonstrate a commitment to core constitutional rights.
 Knowledge of First Amendment and due process jurisprudence is preferred, but not required.

 FIRE legal interns perform substantive work on behalf of student and faculty civil liberties, including freedom of expression and due process rights.
 Specifically, legal interns’ responsibilities may include:

-- Researching speech-related policies at public universities to support FIRE’s Stand Up For Speech Litigation Project;
+- Researching speech-related policies at public universities to assist advocacy and potential litigation efforts;

 - Researching and writing memoranda about recent developments in First Amendment, administrative, contract, and constitutional law;